sievericcardo/oxidowl/README.md

 ## Overview

-Oxidowl is a tableau-based reasoner for the Description Logic SROIQV(D), supporting nearly all features of OWL 2 DL.
+OxidOWL is a tableau-based reasoner for the Description Logic SROIQV(D), supporting nearly all features of OWL 2 DL.
 Built on the robust [horned-owl](https://github.com/phillord/horned-owl) foundation, it implements efficient tableau algorithms with a three-tier classification architecture, saturation-based optimizations, and incremental reasoning support—all while leveraging Rust's memory safety and performance characteristics.

 ### Key Features